 With children, those needs being communicated aren’t done in an adult-like manner.

-If their needs aren't being met, they usually do one of a few things — act out emotionally, are disrespectful, draw inwards and shut down, isolate themselves, get anxious or depressed, or have trouble in school.
+If their needs aren’t being met, they usually do one of a few things — act out emotionally, are disrespectful, draw inwards and shut down, isolate themselves, get anxious or depressed, have trouble in school, etc.